Ramahalharbi/vectors_norm_cosine_Similarity_project/README.md

 - **Vector representation** of students
 - **Dot product** and **cosine similarity** to measure similarity

-Even without a dataset, the project demonstrates how students can be compared mathematically to suggest compatible study partners.
+ the project demonstrates how students can be compared mathematically to suggest compatible study partners.

 ---